I simply cannot believe my little preemie is finishing preschool! Where did these past four years go?

 5. When you fall down, you get back up; if you can’t get up, ask for help.

 I remember leaving my daughter in her Pre-K 2 classroom for the first time.
 Luckily, I did not have to deal with her crying for the first 6 weeks like other moms at drop off.
 (By the way, stay strong, moms who have to deal with the crying at drop off.
 Trust your child’s teacher, your child will stop crying eventually and your child will have a good time and be stronger for it.)
 But I was the one who was crying and a wreck, not my daughter.
 What if she needed me and I wasn’t there?
 What if she gets hurt, or sick or sad?

 Over the past three years she has had scrapes and bruises, some not on her teacher’s radar and some that were fixed with a Band-Aid from the principal.
 My daughter even threw up once in class due to the sudden onset of a stomach virus.
 But she survived and learned to cope without me.
 She has learned to self soothe and reach out to other trusted adults when she is in trouble.
 These are skills that she didn’t learn at home with me, but are invaluable skills she will need throughout her entire life.

-The start of a new school year is upon us!
+The start of a new school year is only a few short months away!
 I always think about all of the parents who are sending their little one to school for the first time.
 It honestly was harder on me than my daughter.
 But I know for many families, it is equally hard on both.
 But know that although change can be hard, it is the only thing that makes us grow as people.
 My daughter has grown so much in these past few years.
-I am going to cherish her last year in pre-k.
 Next stop: Kindergarten!